MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetactualsectiontoinstallexw.md

 ## -description

-The <b>SetupDiGetActualSectionToInstallEx</b> function retrieves the name of the <a href="https://www.bing.com/search?q=INF+DDInstall+section">INF DDInstall section</a> that installs a device for a specified operating system and processor architecture.
+The <b>SetupDiGetActualSectionToInstallEx</b> function retrieves the name of the <a href="devinst.inf_ddinstall_section">INF DDInstall section</a> that installs a device for a specified operating system and processor architecture.

 ## -parameters